acooks/jittertrap/README.md

 [![Coverity Status](https://scan.coverity.com/projects/4088/badge.svg)](https://scan.coverity.com/projects/4088)
 [![Build Status](https://github.com/acooks/jittertrap/actions/workflows/main.yml/badge.svg)](https://github.com/acooks/jittertrap/actions/workflows/main.yml)

-JitterTrap is a network measurement and impairment tool for developers of real-time applications and devices.
+JitterTrap is a performance analysis tool for engineers working in the field of delay-sensitive networked applications and devices.
+It provides real-time measurements and network impairment emulation to facilitate development, integration and troubleshooting.

-It has two broad areas of use:
+It has three broad areas of use:
+* real-time analysis of network congestion.
 * detection and measurement of unexpected delays, introduced by the device or application under test.
 That is, **characterising the source behaviour** with respect to throughput, packet rates, jitter.
 * introducing and controling known network impairment conditions (eg. delay, jitter, packet loss) to verify the correct operation of the device or application under test.
 That is, **characterising the behaviour of the destination**, with respect to delay, jitter and loss.